 Per truffle: 93 calories, 6g fat (4g saturated fat)

-To make the ganache mixture for the centres: Break the chocolate into pieces and place in a bowl.
+Step 1To make the ganache mixture for the centres of your chocolate truffles, break the chocolate into pieces and place in a bowl.
 Bring the whipping cream to the boil and pour it over the chocolate.
 Stir the chocolate until itís completely melted.
 Add the spirit or liqueur, if using.

 Chill the mixture until itís firm - itís best to leave it overnight, but it can be used after just a few hours if time is short.

-Shape the truffle mixture into balls, either by using a melon baller and then rolling them by hand, or scooping out pieces using a teaspoon.
+Step 2Shape the white chocolate truffle mixture into balls, either by using a melon baller and then rolling them by hand, or scooping out pieces using a teaspoon.
 Pop them in the fridge to firm up, then shape into balls.